Updated August 2021

 In-Person Learning Considerations:

-- Follow CDC safety guidelines for how to protect yourself and others, and include these measures into classroom routines and curriculum, such as:
+- Read the CDC K-12 Schools Guidance (Link updated 08.22.2021) to learn how to protect yourself and others, and include these measures into classroom routines and curriculum.

 Online Learning Considerations: